mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Curiosity instinct</strong></summary>
     <br>

 The inbuilt instinct which leads us to innovate and explore based on our curiosity.

 It has led us to acquire information and knowledge about the world around us.

 Curiosity provides us with an incentive to innovate, explore, and learn.

+The curiosity instinct leads to unique human behavior and forms of organization like the scientific enterprise.
+Even before there were direct incentives to innovate, humans innovated out of curiosity.

 <br>
 </details>